10 Pesky Bank Fees and How to Avoid Them

 Review 12,985

-8. Inactivity Fees
+8. Inactivity fees

 If you don’t use your account for an extended period of time, your bank may charge you an inactivity fee to keep it open.
 This fee can range from $5 to $20 per month, depending on the bank and the type of account.
 The length of time before a bank considers an account inactive can also vary, with some banks waiting a year before they start charging the fee, while others may impose it after just a few months of inactivity.